Short weekly posts to inspire and encourage.

 I’ve learnt a whole lot about writing – theres nothing like a little bit of a dead line and a word count to have you honing your ideas and choosing your words carefully.
 God Bless the Delete button.

 I’ve learnt about me.
 Writing has pushed me out of my safe zone.
 You see I love to encourage and include and inspire other women where and if I can – always have – but boy does it get me jittery and uncomfortable and feeling exposed at times – theres this frustrating part of me that always want to stay hidden away where it’s safe and no one can see me.
 Drives me mad.
 The thing is – it will keep me safe from doing anything interesting or creative if I let it and keep me safe from love and community and amazing friendships as well.
 Someone said it this way “The Introverted are the people who live in the constant tension between the desire to communicate… and the desire to hide.”
 Ann Voskamp.
 A Holy Experience.
 Oh dear thats me – but I’ll contend with that tension thanks – its worth it – – – what’s safe anyway?
-I’ve lived safe and it can get real boring.
 So now my feet are wet – I say bring on exposed and vulnerable – theres much more to be gained there than there is to lose.

 We’ve been listening to some good music along the way but this one is my Women Connect shower song – its kept me, dreaming and praying and thinking and pondering and looking up all year.